 TideRock’s Thomas B. Fore sees enormous potential in Talanov.
 “He’s a unique hero, with a great combination of edge and integrity.
 Turner’s novels would make a great franchise of films.
 They would also make a great TV series.
 I like having such a choice.”

-As an author, Turner has an advantage in that he has experienced the world he creates in his books.
+As an author, Turner has experienced the world he creates in his books.
 In addition to having been a smuggler behind the old Iron Curtain, he was once a journalist in Los Angeles, where he interviewed victims of human trafficking.
 He is also a cancer survivor of more than twenty-five years when he was given but eighteen months to live.
-“When Talanov is pushed beyond human limits, I’ve been there,” he says.
-“When he bleeds, I’ve been there.
+“When Talanov is pushed beyond limits, I’ve been there.
+When he bleeds, I’ve been there.
 When he’s ripped apart from friends and family, I’ve been there.
 When he looks death in the face, I’ve been there.
-That is why I think Talanov resonates with people.
+That’s why Talanov resonates with people.
 I put him through what I’ve been through.
 He feels what I have felt.”